-Regular aerial surveys of kawau pāteketeke/ New Zealand King Shag (Leucocarbo carunculatus) have been undertaken since 2015 to determine population numbers during the non-breeding period and the number of breeding pairs during the wintertime.
-Aerial survey methods have proven to be practical, rapid and cost-effective for surveying this species across its entire range in a few hours with minimal evidence of disturbance (Schuckard et al. 2015, Schuckard et al. 2018).
+Regular aerial surveys of kawau pāteketeke/New Zealand king shag (Leucocarbo carunculatus) have been undertaken since 2015 to determine population numbers during the non-breeding period and the number of breeding pair during the winter time.
+Aerial survey has proven to be a practical, rapid and cost-effective method for surveying this species across its entire range in a few hours with minimal evidence of disturbance (Schuckard et al. 2015, Schuckard et al. 2018).

-Following guidelines developed during earlier surveys, the plan was to estimate the 2021 breeding population using aerial surveys.
-However, the timing of breeding at two colonies during 2021 was found to be variable.
+Following guidelines developed during earlier surveys, the plan was to estimate the 2021 breeding population using this method.
+However, the timing of breeding at two colonies (Tawhitinui and Kuru Pongi/North Trio) during 2021 was found to be variable.
 A fixed wing survey was carried out in late May 2021 to capture "peak" breeding at most colonies, with a follow-up survey planned for 4-6 weeks later.
-But a significant adverse weather event in July caused widespread colony failure.
-As a result, no follow-up aerial surveys of the colonies were carried out, except for the colony at Kuru Pongi, which was surveyed by drone as the birds here bred exceptionally late.
+But a significant adverse weather event in July caused widespread colony failure due to damaged nests.
+As a result, no follow-up aerial surveys of the colonies were carried out, except for the colony at Kuru Pongi/North Trio, which was surveyed by drone as the birds here bred exceptionally late.

-This report presents the results of the analyses of the aerial and drone photographs, undertaken by three independent assessors, to determine the 2021 breeding population of kawau pāteketeke/ New Zealand King Shag.
+This report presents the results of the analyses of the aerial and drone photographs, undertaken by three independent assessors, to determine the 2021 breeding population of kawau pāteketeke/New Zealand king shag.